Medical Laboratory

 • How body reacts to the drug

-Do you need to prepare for a drug test?
+Do you need to prepare?

 No!
 No special preparations are required.
 Fasting is not required.
 Drug testing is often performed on a random basis, at any time of the day.